vigneswara-propelo/harness-core/README.md

     * Add new Application:

-        Use the "+" on the left to add a new applicatgion.
+        Use the "+" on the left to add a new application.
 Call it "WingsApplication"
     * Set Main class:

-        'WingsApplication' class (found at wings/rest/target/classes/software/wings/app/WingsApplication.class) with the following configurations.
+        'WingsApplication' class (found at software.wings.app.WingsApplication) with the following configurations.
     * VM Options:

         `-Xbootclasspath/p:<Your Home Directory>/.m2/repository/org/mortbay/jetty/alpn/alpn-boot/8.1.11.v20170118/alpn-boot-8.1.11.v20170118.jar`